mrozekma/serial-bridge/doc/index.rst

 * :field-optional:`color` -- The tag color, either ``'#RRGGBB'`` or a `CSS-recognized color name <https://developer.mozilla.org/en-US/docs/Web/CSS/color_value>`_.
 * :field-optional:`showOnDevicePage` -- ``false`` if this tag should only be shown on the home page, not on the device's page as well.
 Defaults to ``true``.

+:field-optional:`metadata`
+""""""""""""""""""""""""""
+This is an object containing arbitrary extra data about a device.
+It is included in API requests that expose device information, but otherwise not used by Serial Bridge.

 :field-mandatory:`nodes`
 """"""""""""""""""""""""
 An array of nodes, Serial Bridge parlance for ports.
 Each node bidirectionally connects one serial port to a TCP port, and appears in the web UI as a terminal window: